weareenvoy/iron-mountain-web/docs/audio.md

 Some apps also **report** their own MQTT state periodically (e.g., Basecamp).
 If the app stops listening after “boot state”, it can accidentally overwrite later mute updates.

-This PR updates Basecamp to keep listening to `state/basecamp` (retained + live updates) so Docent-driven mute stays sticky.
+To avoid this, exhibits should keep listening to `state/<appId>` (retained + live updates) so Docent-driven mute stays sticky.

 ---